nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ## 1.2 How to use this guide
 Note the formatting used in this guide:
 - A command that you need to enter at the command line is formatted as `command`.
-- Important information is indicated with :bulb:.
+- Additional information is indicated with :bulb:.
 - Warnings are indicated with :warning:.
 - Words formatted as `UPPER_CASE` are to be supplied by you.